xebialabs-community/xlr-xlrelease-plugin/README.md

   * invoke (create and start) another template from an existing template.
 So you can call from a parent template a subtemplate.
   * create a template and associate users/groups to teams within that template

+For XL Release version 4.5.0 and upwards you'll need at least version 1.5 of the plugin.

 ## Types ##

 + Create and Start SubRelease